jeffreyan11/laser-chess-engine/README.md

 ### Known issues:
-- Gives incorrect mate scores for long mates and stalls in mate positions occasionally
+- Gives incorrect mate scores for long mates
+- SMP bugs:
+  - hashfull goes above 1000
+  - occasionally crashes without playing a move, but if the first move is successfully played then no errors will occur
+  - connection stalls occasionally with more threads than physical cores
 - Hash errors on PV nodes cause strange moves and give illegal PVs, also causing feedPVToTT() to fail
 - tunemagic command leaks a large amount of memory
 - SEE, MVV/LVA scoring functions handle en passant as if no pawn was captured